 Airlines are required to issue prompt refunds — within seven days for credit card payments and 20 days for other methods of payment — as well as return the full amount of the ticket price, less any travel already completed.
 Per the rules, flyers affected by delays or cancellations will also now receive notifications from airlines that explain their rights to a refund.

-The Department of Transportation announced its final ruling on April 24, 2024, and the new regulations will go into effect in late June, just ahead of the busy summer travel season.
-However, airlines will have six months to implement the automatic refund rule and 12 months to implement the travel voucher rule for medical reasons.
+The Department of Transportation announced its final ruling on April 24, 2024, and the regulations went into effect in October.
+However, airlines have six months to implement the automatic refund rule and 12 months to implement the travel voucher rule for medical reasons.